Tracking a drive's SMART table status before and after imaging

 To keep track of the changes occurring to the attributes of the SMART table, the imaging settings can be easily adjusted to records SMART table indices prior and after each imaging session.

 By comparing the two tables, user can evaluate whether the health of a drive has been deteriorating throughout the imaging session and thus assess how quickly its health has been getting worse.
 Any discrepancies between the two SMART tables will be highlighted in yellow.

-Whenever you need to evaluate how the state of the drive has been changing long-term, you can go to previous imaging sessions and look up SMART table.
-TaskForce will store this information in its case management system.
+Whenever you need to evaluate how the state of the drive has been changing long-term, go to previous imaging sessions and look up SMART table.
+TaskForce stores this information in its case management system.